 So how did we find out about Lloyd’s shenanigans?
 It’s due to the bravery and determination of a girl who had come to the United States for help.
 Despite being in a foreign land and not yet of age, she managed to get help from attorneys who sued on her behalf.

-Scott Lloyd sought to block a teenaged rape victim an abortion.
+Scott Lloyd sought to block a teenaged rape victim from getting an abortion.
 The 17 year old girl was one of many youngsters who had come to the United States hoping for asylum.
 She was sent alone to a shelter, run by Lloyd’s office.
 Lloyd determined that he would make it his priority as head of the Office of Refugee Resettlement that no girls would have access to abortions.
 The 17 year old had arranged her own transportation at her own expense to and from her doctor’s office, but Lloyd’s staff basically held her hostage at the shelter, trying to force her to stay pregnant long enough so that it would be illegal for her to have an abortion.
 Somehow, the girl managed to get herself to lawyers with the American Civil Liberties Union (ACLU), and they sued.
 The girl got her abortion, but only because she had the gumption to sue for the right, which is currently protected by U.S. law.
 In the wake of the lawsuit, it came to light that countless other girls, some as young as 12, were being forced to remain pregnant, even after they were raped.

 To make things even creepier, staff members at the shelters were providing spreadsheets to Lloyd, detailing very personal information about the girls.
 He tracked their periods, whether or not they were pregnant and if they had asked for an abortion, how they became pregnant, and how far along they were.
 Lloyd also directed a staff member to read to one girl what happens during an abortion.
 He also tried to force them to see medical providers who subscribed to his pro-life views.